m3au/meows/index.md

 - Users can share individual commands or collections via direct links
 - Commands can be liked or favorited to build personal collections
 - Popular commands rise to the top of the global catalog
-- Users can import shared commands directly to their personal catalog
+- Users can import shared commands directly to their personal inventory
 - Command creators receive attribution when their commands are shared
 - Privacy settings allow users to control which commands are publicly visible